 Raspberry smoothie ingredients

-A handful of another fruit of your choice.
+Step 2/ A handful of another fruit of your choice.
 I often use apple just for simplicity as they are always there in the vegbox.
-For variety you could try fresh chopped figs, banana, frozen pineapple or fresh mango.
+For variety you could try fresh chopped figs, banana, pineapple or mango.
+I recommend using some fresh fruit and some frozen for a good combination of chilled and easy to mix.

-1 tbsp chia seeds and the same again of almonds – soak these for 4 hours for a masterful smoothie or add in raw if you’re short of time
+Step 3/ 1 tbsp chia seeds and the same again of almonds – soak these a little while you prepare the other ingredients.

-I also like to add a green superfood powder, this gives you all the nutrition of green botanicals without the bitterness or pulpy fibre that if you use fresh veggies can make a smoothie quite unpalatable.
+Step 5/ If you can safely add superfood powders, protein powders and so on this is the moment to do that.
+I like to add a green superfood powder, this gives you all the nutrition of green botanicals without the bitterness or pulpy fibre that if you use fresh veggies can make a smoothie quite unpalatable.
+If you are pregnant, going through ART or taking medications please check with your practitioner and specialist before adding as some may not be compatible with your needs.

 For further information on working with Eli Sarre or booking a consultation please contact us